-Subject Assessment Requirements Who sets the exam?
-Passing standard
+Subject Assessment Requirements Who sets the Passing

-Advessey One accomment with and plus written
+exam? standard

 Advocacy One assessment with oral plus written Provider 60%

 components.
 Two further oral

-ļ assessments.
+assessments.
 All assessments must

 be passed.
 Assessments to abide by

-0: " BSB's common assessment criteria.
-DOD D (' 11
+BSB's common assessment criteria.

 Civil One assessment in two parts, sat on BSB Determined by

 Litigation separate days. standard

 Part 1 is a closed-book examination of setting process

 two hours, consisting of 50 multiple-

 choice questions, including single best

 answer questions.

 Part 2 is an open-book examination of

 two and half hours, consisting of 40

 multiple-choice questions, including

-ļ single best answer questions, and
+single best answer questions, and

 rolling case scenarios.

 The assessment is centrally set and

 marked (electronically).

 Criminal One closed book examination of three BSB Determined by

 Litigation, hours, centrally set and marked standard

 Evidence (electronically).
 The examination setting process

 and comprises 75 multiple choice

 Sentencing questions, including single best

 answer questions.

 Professional The BSB will provide high-level Provider Competent/Not

 Ethics outcomes for the assessment.
 Competent

 grading

 Opinion Assessment to abide by BSB's Provider 60%

 Writing common assessment criteria and to

-ļ include the assessment of Legal
+include the assessment of Legal

 Research.

 Legal To be assessed as part of the Provider Competent/Not

 Research assessment of Opinion Writing.
 Competent

 Assessment to abide by BSB's grading

 common assessment criteria.

 Drafting Assessment to abide by BSB's Provider 60%

 common assessment criteria.

 Conference Assessment to abide by BSB's Provider 60%

 Skills common assessment criteria.